 - Cycle through the remote country side north of Kyoto (on touring bikes or e-bikes)

 - Cruise through Kyoto's traditional western district of Arashiyama

-Join us cycling from Kyoto to Miyama and back to Kyoto.
+Cycling from Kyoto to Miyama and back to Kyoto.
 Discover the rustic rural scenery, old Japan, and local flavors away from the crowds, and along off the beaten paths.

 Miyama, 60 km north of Kyoto, is a famous hamlet where traditional farmhouses with thatched roofs still exist.
 The idyllic, rustic scenery and the thatched roofs in combination convey an atmosphere of the old traditional Japan where people lived as one with the surrounding nature.
 A stay in a Japanese Ryokan (traditional inn) where you can soak in a hot spring bath and enjoy Kaiseki Ryori (traditional Japanese course dinner) will round off this immersion into the traditional culture.
-Over two days we cruise through the countryside on small roads with little traffic to Miyama and back and end up in Kyoto's traditional western district of Arashiyama.
+Over two days, cruise through the countryside on small roads with little traffic to Miyama and back and end up in Kyoto's traditional western district of Arashiyama.

 Itinerary for 2-day Tour